BabyTravel UK Logo BabyTravel UK

 TAP's pushchair policy follows the same pattern as most European carriers: pushchairs are gate-checked at the boarding gate, free of charge.
 They cannot be brought into the cabin, regardless of their folded size.
 This means compact models like the Babyzen YOYO² and Bugaboo Butterfly must also be gate-checked on TAP flights.

 Your pushchair is returned at the jet bridge or baggage reclaim on arrival — confirm which with staff at the gate.
 If you're connecting via Lisbon, your pushchair will need to be collected and re-gate-checked for the onward flight.
 Build in sufficient connection time to handle this, particularly on a first trip with a baby.
+A padded gate-check bag like the Huckaboo Stroller Travel Bag or the Bugaboo compact transport bag protects your pushchair from scuffs and damage during hold handling.
 For guidance on gate-checking and protecting your pushchair during travel, see our complete flying with a baby guide.

 Car seat policy